frictionlessdata/datapackage-pipelines/README.md

 The above code snippet shows the structure of most low-level processors.

-We always start with callng `ingest()` - this method gives us the execution parameters, the data-package descriptor (as outputed from the previous step) and an iterator on all streamed resources' rows.
+We always start with calling `ingest()` - this method gives us the execution parameters, the data-package descriptor (as outputed from the previous step) and an iterator on all streamed resources' rows.

 We finish the processing by calling `spew()`, which sends the processed data to the next processor in the pipeline. `spew` receives a modified data-package descriptor, a (possibly new) iterator on the resources and a stats object which will be added to stats from previous steps and returned to the user upon completion of the pipeline.